Potentiometer

 Ports

-x - moving contact position control
+x — position control of the movable contact

 scalar

-Port of the input signal controlling the position of the movable contact.
+The port of the input signal controlling the position of the movable contact.

 Non-directional